Azure/Multi-tenant-Landing-Zones/workshop/Readme.md

 From Azure CLI:

     az ad sp create-for-rbac --name "DevOpsGlobalAdmin" --role 'Owner' --sdk-auth

+    As a recommendation, include the SPN in the Lighthouse offer for your customers.
+In this way, the SPN will have access to all the delegated resources and can be used to do the deployments across multiple customers at once, with one identity access.

     You might want to give this SPN User Access Administrator as well to elevate privileges for certain deployments You can achieve this by elevating the User Access Administrator and Owner to root level.